 are necessarily synchronous.

 Most students will take this class P/NR.
-To pass the class, you
+The threshold for passing

 The easiest way to reach me is by email; I read my mail fairly often,